ptavarez16/Front-end-Developer-Interview-Questions/questions/css-questions.md

 ### Describe Floats and how they work.
 Float is a CSS positioning property.
 Floated elements remain part of the flow of the web page.
 There are four valid values for the float property: left, right, none, inherit.

+A floated element will move as far to the left or right as it can.
+Usually this means all the way to the left or right of the containing element.
+The elements after the floating element will flow around it.
+The elements before the floating element will not be affected.

 ### Describe z-index and how stacking context is formed.
 The z-index property can be specified with an integer value (positive, zero, or negative), which represents the position of the element along the z-axis.
 If you are not familiar with the z-axis, imagine the page as a stack of layers, each one having a number.
 Layers are rendered in numerical order, with larger numbers above smaller numbers.